paxperscientiam/generate-phaser3-filepack/readme.md

 ---

 ## WARNING
 This is still a work in progress.
 Until complete, it will not write a file; however, you can pipe the output to a file.
+Contributions welcome!